Proyectos-Especiales-CCM/Cyber-Prepa-Back/README.md

 echo "SECRET_KEY=$(python3 -c 'from django.core.management.utils import get_random_secret_key; print(get_random_secret_key())')" > .env
 ```

-Also in case you want to debug the app, set the DEBUG environment variable to True.
+Also in case you want to debug the app, set the DEBUG environment variable to True :bangbang:This will run the application with sqlite3 and a mocked supabase client:bangbang:

 ```dotenv
 DEBUG=True